 We really should try and preserve more areas in a natural state.
 Don’t you think?

 Crispin was concerned.
 The locquat wasn’t getting any action.
 It happened since the streetlights murdered the hawk moths.
-He himself is a man of action, so he sprung into same.
+He himself is a man of action, so he sprung or sprang into same.

 Every fetish has its paraphenalia.
 This case it was stepladders and camel hair brushes.
 Handlangers were rustled up and we went a-fertilising.
 I was a keen volunteer as I hadn’t had much to do with sexual parts and sperm and ova myself for some time; and even if this was actually pollen and stamens, hey, you take what you can get.